move the room with energizers

 Tools to inject energy into the process, get people moving, and have fun.

-A team-building activity in which teams must compete to build the tallest free-standing structure out of 20 sticks of spaghetti, one yard of tape, one yard of string, and one marshmallow.
+A team-building activity in which teams must compete to build the tallest free-standing structure out of 20 sticks of spaghetti, one meter of tape, one meter of string, and one marshmallow.
 It emphasizes group communication, leadership dynamics, collaboration, innovation and problem solving strategy.
 The Marshmallow Challenge was developed by Tom Wujec, who has done the activity with hundreds of groups around the world.
 Visit the Marshmallow Challenge website for more information.

 Create a marshmallow challenge kit for each team, with each kit containing 20 of spaghetti, 1 meter of masking tape, 1 meter of string and 1 marshmallow.
 These ingredients should be placed into a paper lunch bag or envelope, which simplifies distribution and hides the contents, maximizing the element of surprise.

 Organize the group into teams of 3-6 people.
 Each team should sit around a table.
 The whole group sohuld work in the same space, fairly close together.